DrewThomasson/ext-Reformatter-LLM/README.md

 #### Step 2: Install Ollama
 Visit [Ollama](https://ollama.com) and follow the instructions to install the **Ollama** application locally on your machine.

-#### Step 3: Download NLTK data
-The app uses NLTK's `punkt` tokenizer.
-It will automatically prompt you to download the necessary data if it’s not available.

 #### Step 4: Clone the Repository and Run the App

 1. Clone the repository: